What is matched betting?

 I have made £266.52 in my first month of matched betting.
 I didn’t count exactly how much time I spent on it, but I’d estimate it was about an hour every other day.

-Many regular matched betters claim to make between £1000 and £2000 a month.
-I think you would have to treat it like a full time job to see these results.
+Some regular matched betters on the Profit Accumulator forums claim to make between £1000 and £2000 a month.
+Personally I think you would have to put in some serious hours to see these results.
 The amount you can earn definitely correlates with how much time you put in.

 Profit Accumulator suggests the following income targets: